secure-software-engineering/cheetah/README.md

 ---------------------------------------------------------

-A JIT taint analysis for Android applications
+A JIT taint analysis for Android applications - Published at ISSTA 2017

 Author: Lisa Nguyen Quang Do <lisa.nguyen@iem.fraunhofer.de>